LIAAD/Time-Matters/README.md

 By looking at the picture we can observe that both vectors X (that is, `W`<sub>l, j</sub>) and Y (that is, `d`<sub>j</sub>) are represented by `N` terms (keywords such as `w`<sub>1</sub> and candidate dates such as `d`<sub>1</sub>) with a `DICE similarity value > TH`.

 ###### Computing DICE
-In order to compute the similarity between terms, we begin by defining a n-contextual window distance (n_contextual_window) to look for co-occurrences between terms.
+In order to compute the similarity between terms, we begin by setting a n-contextual window distance (n_contextual_window) which defines the search space where co-occurrences between terms may be counted.
 To this regard, we consider two possible search spaces:
-- co-occurrences between the <b>full sentence</b> itself;
+- the <b>full sentence</b> itself (n_contextual_window = "full_sentence"), that is, the system will look for co-occurrences between terms that occur within the search space of a sentence;
-- co-occurrences between a <b>window of n tokens</b>;
+- a <b>window of n terms</b> (n_contextual_window = n, where n is any value > 0), that is, the system will look for co-occurrences between terms that occur within a window of n terms;

 In order to better understand this process, we consider the following figure:
 <p align="center">